-Table 1 provides examples of costs from recent evaluations and studies conducted under MEASURE Evaluation.
-This table is meant to illustrate the range of likely costs, but each evaluation or survey must be budgeted based on its own specifics.
+Table 1 provides examples of costs from recent evaluations and studies conducted under MEASURE Evaluation, D4I's leader award.
 These costs include both direct and indirect costs.
+This table is meant to illustrate the range of likely costs, but each evaluation or survey must be budgeted based on its own parameters.